-Barack Obama spent the entire hour earlier this morning with Tim Russert on Meet the Press discussing the 2008 race just days ahead of the Indiana and North Carolina primaries.
+Sen. Barack Obama spent the entire hour this morning with Tim Russert on Meet the Press.
+The interview focused on the 2008 presidential race just days ahead of the Indiana and North Carolina primaries.
 I though it was a pretty good interview with Russert asking about the recent events and going into detail on many other issues.

 Obama has faced weeks of scrutiny over his relationship to his pastor of 20 years, and last month delivered a speech on race relations in the U.S. that grew out of demands that he define that relationship.
 At the time, Obama said he could no more divorce himself from the chief pastor at Trinity United Church of Christ in Chicago than he could his white grandmother.